shamim342/top-company/README.md

 - my project live here -[https://bike-companies.netlify.app/]

-## Roadmap
+## About the website

 - all information collect from Google

-- Make personal database
+- which Bike company is getting rich , you can see

-- Creat react app
+- you can collect information about bike company

 ## utlities